Location: On-site at SAMS, Oban

 We are looking for an enthusiastic individual who will enjoy the varied nature of the post and the challenge of working in scientific research.
 You will be flexible and organised, have excellent problem-solving skills, and take a pro-active approach in your work.

-Our ideal candidate will be experienced in oceanographic data processing, and proficient in the use of Matlab and/or Python.
-You will also have in-depth technical expertise of oceanographic instruments, including hands-on experience working with them at sea.
+Our ideal candidate will be proficient in the use of hydrographic software and GIS (Geographical Information Systems) and have hands-on experience working with hydrographic instrumentation and AUVs at sea.

 Our employees are the heart of our business.
 Recruiting and retaining the right people is the key to our success.
 Rewarding our employees is therefore an important component of our employment package and we have a wide range of benefits on offer to staff.
 These can enhance your personal and professional development, your health and well-being and your finances.